Egor1ch/egor1ch/README.md

 🪙 You can find here a portfolio of my works and projects im currently working on.

-🌱 At the moment im studying Java development, functionality of OS, SEO optimization, WEB development and DDBB.
+🌱 Im studying Java development, functionality of OS, SEO optimization, WEB development and DDBB.

+💡 At the moment, my main purpose is to learn about digitalization and automatization of comercial proccesses applying IT and AI.